kiali/kiali.io/content/en/docs/Configuration/multi-cluster.md

 Kiali has [experimental support for Istio multi-cluster installations]({{< relref "../Features/multi-cluster" >}}).

-Before proceeding with the setup, ensure your deployment meets the following requirements.

-## Deployment models

-Kiali has two different multi-cluster deployment models.
+Kiali has two different multi-cluster configurations.
 A unified view and a single cluster view.
 Choosing the right one for you will depend on your environment and requirements.

+Before proceeding with the setup, ensure you meet the requirements for the chosen configuration.

 ### Unified

-The unified kiali deployment provides a cross-cluster view into your mesh from a single endpoint.
+The unified kiali configuration provides a cross-cluster view into your mesh from a single endpoint.

 ![Kiali multi-cluster](/images/documentation/configuration/multi-cluster.png)

 #### Requirements

-1. **Primary-remote deployment.** Only the primary-remote deployment is currently supported.
+1. **Primary-remote istio deployment.** Only the primary-remote istio deployment is currently supported.

 2. **Aggregated metrics and traces.** Kiali needs a single endpoint where it can consume aggregated metrics/traces across all clusters.
 There are many ways to aggregate metrics/traces such as prometheus federation or using OTEL collector pipelines but setting these up are outside of the scope of Kiali.

-3. **Anonymous or OpenID authentciation strategy.** The unified multi-cluster deployment currently only supports anonymous or OpenID [authentication strategies]({{< relref "../Configuration/authentication" >}}).
+3. **Anonymous or OpenID authentciation strategy.** The unified multi-cluster configuration currently only supports anonymous or OpenID [authentication strategies]({{< relref "../Configuration/authentication" >}}).

 #### Setup